tapis-project/workflows-tutorial/welcome/intro.md

 ### Access Information

-You should have received a handout with access information.
-It will have two main sections:

-1. Access information for the Jupyter portion

-2. Authentication for the Tapis portion of the training
+You will be using your TACC credentials for login on to JupyterHub.
+We will provide you with training user credentials for the Authentication with Tapis portion of the training

 By accessing these services you agree to abide by the TACC Usage Policy.
 For more information about the policy go here: https://portal.tacc.utexas.edu/tacc-usage-policy

-### Fill out & turn in attendee form

-Please fill out the attendee form with your information, we will not use this information without your consent and we will not share or distribute your information.